 Easy Tour: 42 km, 80% paved, 58 m elevation gain

-For this last stage, you must not miss visiting the small city of Aveiro, with its picturesque town centre; if you're lucky, you will catch sight of a Moliceiro, the colourful wooden boats used for gathering seaweed.
-Visit the saltpans too, if you can, and enjoy a delightful footbath in one of the pans.
-Once again, this is a beautiful ride of some 55 kms in all today, including through the Protected Natural Reserve of the São Jacinto dunes.
+This is a beautiful ride of 58 kms in all today, including through the Protected Natural Reserve of the São Jacinto dunes.
 Mira, where you will sleep tonight, perhaps to dream, is a small fishing village.
 You will certainly be inspired by the beautiful multi-coloured striped houses.
 Visit some of the little shops too; a nice carpet can be bought at affordable prices.

 Easy Tour: 58 km, 100% paved, 12 m elevation gain